 Credit: IGN YouTube

-The theory that the events in the game are happening inside Selene’s head is a compelling interpretation, and the secret ending adds more weight to this idea.
 In this theory, Selene’s guilt and trauma play a significant role in shaping the narrative:

 History Is Repeating Itself